CWC Ambassadors Make Large Donation to Local Organization

 May 18, 2017 by Maygen Cassity

 The Central Wyoming College student ambassadors gave back to the community in a big way this spring.
-Seventeen student ambassadors helped raise money for the Riverton Center for Arts, Technology and Science children's museum.
+Seventeen student ambassadors helped raise money for the Central Wyoming Children's Center for Arts, Technology and Science.
 On May 9 the group presented CATS board members with a check for $1,781.37.

 Each year the student ambassadors pick a cause or organization that they would like to raise money for through fundraising efforts.
 This year, the student ambassadors made a unanimous vote to raise the funds for the CATS museum.

 “When I pitched the idea for CATS, I thought it wouldn’t take,” said Ryan Childers, student ambassador.
 “CATS was a startup business that I knew needed some money and they stood for a great cause.
 I was surprised when we collectively decided it was the best option to raise funds for and I'm glad we did.
 They give so much to this community and I hope we helped broaden their impact through our actions.”